Drug firms that tweet to promote pharmaceuticals will also need to detail their most serious risks under newly issued USFDA draft guidance.

 Whether the new draft guidance receives similar criticism from drugmakers keen to stress the benefits of their medicines remains to be seen.

-What is clear, as astute readers will note, is that even without including lists of potential risks sticking to 140 characters is difficult.
+What is clear, as observant readers will note, is that even without including lists of potential risks sticking to 140 characters is tricky.